interlay/interlay.github.io/docs/start/overview.md

 **Vaults:** collateralized intermediaries who hold BTC locked on Bitcoin.
 Any user can become a Vault by simply locking DOT collateral.
 The only requirements are (1) a Bitcoin wallet, (2) a Polkadot wallet and (3) some DOTs.

-**Staked Relayers** make sure the BTC Parachain is up to date with the state of Bitcoin by submitting block headers to BTC-Relay, the [Parachain’s Bitcoin SPV client](https://medium.com/interlay/interlay-releases-codebase-for-btc-relay-on-polkadot-b37502ce88e3).
-Staked Relayers also flag (potentially) invalid blocks.
+**Relayers** make sure the BTC Parachain is up to date with the state of Bitcoin by submitting block headers to BTC-Relay, the [Parachain’s Bitcoin SPV client](https://medium.com/interlay/interlay-releases-codebase-for-btc-relay-on-polkadot-b37502ce88e3).
 Requirements: (1) Bitcoin full node, (2) Polkadot wallet, (3) some DOTs.

-**Parachain Validators** participate in the BTC Parachain’s DPoS consensus, as per Polkadot consensus rules.
+**Collators** participate in the BTC Parachain’s NPoS consensus, as per Polkadot consensus rules.
 Requirement: (1) Parachain full node and (2) DOTs.

 ### BTC Parachain Components